In today’s service-oriented economy, subscriptions have become the new normal. Here are the pros and cons of subscriptions for B2B enterprises.

 The boom in subscription-based products was one of the few positive developments during the pandemic, in which paid subscriptions increased by up to 40%.
 This growth was largely down to the fact that subscriptions enhance business resilience by reducing costs and enabling greater adaptability in an increasingly volatile and unpredictable global economy.
 In other words, if a business requires a particular product to be provided on a regular basis, then the subscription model is the obvious way to deliver it – especially if the subscription offers a reasonable degree of flexibility.

-While there is no denying that subscriptions have come to play a vital role in businesses, especially in the case of saas and other technology products, they do introduce new risks and limitations.
+While there is no denying that subscriptions have come to play a vital role in B2B enterprises, especially in the case of SaaS and other technology products, they do introduce new risks and limitations.
 For a start, subscriptions come in many different forms, including term-based contracts and consumption-based licensing.
 Although things are gradually changing for the better, there may also be a risk of vendor lock-in, which can end up negating many of the biggest benefits of subscriptions.

 When it comes to procurement and supply chain management, legacy systems and processes were not built to accommodate today’s subscription-based models.
 This makes subscriptions difficult to track, thereby negating the cost-control benefit.